-What do Australia Awards in Indonesia Long Term Awards cover?
+What do Australia Awards Scholarships cover?

-- DFAT Student Visa and Student Dependant Visa
+- DFAT Student Visa and Student Dependant Visa;

-- Overseas Student Health Cover (OSHC) - recipient only (recipients are required to maintain OSHC for any accompanying family in order to satisfy visa requirements).
+- Overseas Student Health Cover (OSHC) - recipient only (recipients are required to maintain OSHC for any accompanying family in order to satisfy visa requirements);

-- Contribution to Living Expenses (in Australia Stipend) - payment of a fortnightly contribution to living expenses (CLE).
+- Contribution to Living Expenses (in Australia Stipend) - payment of a fortnightly contribution to living expenses (CLE);

-- Introductory Academic Program (IAP) for a period of 4-6 weeks undertaken prior to the commencement of Masters or PhD studies
+- Introductory Academic Program (IAP) for a period of 4-6 weeks undertaken prior to the commencement of Master’s or PhD studies;

-- Supplementary Academic Support - provided where it is deemed essential to assist recipients to pass course subjects.
+- Supplementary Academic Support - provided where it is deemed essential to assist recipients to pass course subjects;

 - Homeward Airfare (economy- one way) from the international airport closest to the Australian university selected for study by the recipient to the airport closest to the recipient’s home location.